hyperfield/pyappexec/README.md

 On Windows, optional `cmd_params` can be supplied to run silent installers.

-A macOS profile follows the same pattern with `[MacOS:main]` and `[MacOS:requirements]` sections; the sample `pyappexec.ini` in the repository shows how to point those entries at the same application while using a platform-appropriate Python installer URL and Homebrew-based FFmpeg installation command.
+A macOS profile follows the same pattern with `[MacOS:main]` and `[MacOS:requirements]` sections; the sample `test2/pyappexec.ini` shows how to point those entries at the same application while using a platform-appropriate Python installer URL and Homebrew-based FFmpeg installation command.

 ### Working with `pyproject.toml`, Poetry, Pipenv, uv, etc.